growthepie/.github/profile/README.md

 ### Features

-- Educational content on different L2 solutions
+- Educational content on different scaling solutions
 - API documentation
 - Comprehensive explanations of how we curate our data